 Though it's not required, sourcing the

-fx-env.shscript enables useful shell functions in your terminal.
-For instance, it creates a
+fx-env.shscript enables a number of useful shell functions in your terminal.
+For instance, it creates the

 FUCHSIA_DIRenvironment variable and provides the